 If you just walked away from your federal student loans, you’d run into some pretty bad consequences.
 For one, your loans could go into default, which requires stressful maneuvering to get out of.
 Default can tank your credit score, which makes it hard to qualify for another loan, get a mortgage, or even rent an apartment in some cases.

 Plus, if you default on federal student loans, the government can actually garnish your wages, dip into your Social Security, or take your tax refund.
 And all this time debt collectors will be calling; sometimes they can even contact your friends and family to get ahold of you.

 So, just ditching your student loan bills when you travel wouldn’t be a great choice.
-But there is a trick to slashing your student loan bills without having your loans go into default: Apply for an income-driven repayment plan.
+But there is a trick to slashing your federal student loan bills without having your loans go into default: Apply for an income-driven repayment plan.

 An income-driven plan adjusts your monthly payments